-A virtual stager must work with professionally taken photos of a home to render the high-quality results of empty homes.
-They work with photographers to plan and produce professional pictures with the best angles to make the digital furniture and decor look real.
+First, a virtual stager must work with professionally taken photos of a home to render the high-quality results of empty homes.
+Second, they work with photographers to plan and produce professional pictures with the best angles to make the digital furniture and decor look real.

 To make potential buyers envision themselves living in the space, virtual stagers furnish the home with 3-D furniture and accessories.
 The digital furnishings help prospective buyers to visualize the ins and outs of the property effortlessly.